Scottish Arts Club Awards

 Jan 2016 Natalie Jane Adams (SAC exhibition Aug 2016)

 Jan 2017 Philamena Pretsell (SAC Exhibition Oct 2017)

-Scottish Arts Club Theatre Awards
+Scottish Theatre Awards on the Fringe

-Scottish Arts Club Theatre Awards
+Scottish Theatre Awards on the Fringe

 The Scottish Arts Club are delighted to announce the outstanding winner of the 2017 Best Scottish Theatre Award is Adam by Frances Poet, directed by Cora Bissett and presented by the National Theatre of Scotland at the Traverse Theatre.
 The judges felt that the production was brilliantly executed in every way.